Asymmetric Advantage Modulation Calibrates Entropy Dynamics in RLVR: Introduction

-Guided by this insight, we propose an exploratory framework termed Asymmetric Group-Relative Policy Optimization\textbf{ (AsymGRPO)} to investigate precise entropy refinement.
-Formulated as a parametric generalization of group-relative estimation, AsymGRPO explicitly decouples the modulation of positive and negative rollouts, allowing for independent control over the intensity of informative entropy sustainment and spurious entropy suppression.
-Experiments on five mathematical reasoning benchmarks demonstrate that AsymGRPO achieves highly competitive performance compared to strong baselines and exhibits the potential to collaborate with existing entropy-regularized methods for further performance gains.
+Effective exploration in RLVR requires precise entropy refinement rather than blind entropy maximization.
+Guided by this insight, we introduce \textbf{Asymmetric Group-Relative Policy Optimization (AsymGRPO)}, a parametric generalization of GRPO that decouples the advantage modulation of successful and failed rollouts.
+For a prompt-level rollout group with accuracy \(p\), AsymGRPO assigns \(A_{\mathrm{pos}}^{(\beta_{\mathrm{pos}})}(p)=((1-p)/p)^{\beta_{\mathrm{pos}}}\) to positive rollouts and \(A_{\mathrm{neg}}^{(\beta_{\mathrm{neg}})}(p)=-(p/(1-p))^{\beta_{\mathrm{neg}}}\) to negative ones.
+By allowing \(\beta_{\mathrm{pos}}\) and \(\beta_{\mathrm{neg}}\) to vary independently, AsymGRPO can separately shift the concentration of positive and negative gradient pressure across prompt-difficulty levels, enabling stronger reinforcement of rare successes or stronger suppression of residual failures without forcing the two channels to share the same modulation strength.
+Experiments on five mathematical reasoning benchmarks demonstrate that AsymGRPO achieves highly competitive performance compared to strong RLVR baselines, with consistent gains across model backbones.
+We provide detailed related work on RLVR post-training, entropy control, and advantage estimation for RLVR in Appendix~\ref{app:related_work}.